whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2023-08-17-learning_habits.md

 ---
 layout: post
 title: Learning Habits
-description: Establishing pair/trio programming habits in the classroom.
+description: Establishing pair/trio learning habits in the classroom.
 This will extend to other forms of collaboration, such as group work and team projects.
 categories: ['Collaboration']
 courses: {'csse': {'week': 1}, 'csp': {'week': 1}, 'csa': {'week': 1}}
 menu: nav/pair_programming.html
 permalink: /pair/habits
 type: collab
-comments: True
-sticky_rank: 1
 ---

 ## Habits Overview